-Adult Forum returning Sundays at 9:30 am.
-They will be discussing Sunday's lessons, focusing on the readings from the Gospel of Mark.
-Please join us for coffee, cookies and some great conversation about how the Word of God speaks to us
+Adult Forum Sundays at 9:30 am.
+They are discussing Sunday's lessons, focusing on the readings from the Gospel of Mark.
+Please join us for coffee, cookies and some great conversation about how the Word of God speaks to us today.